bhargrah/java_performance_tuning/jmeter/ReadMe.md

-Jmeter Test Plans -
+# Jmeter Test Plans -

-1) First one energymart_plan_recommend_view_result.jmx needs to be run using jmeter only to check if everything is working as expected.
+- energymart_plan_recommend_view_result.jmx needs to be run using jmeter only to check if everything is working as expected.
-2) Second one energymart_plan_recommend_command_line.jmx needs to be run from command line.
+- energymart_plan_recommend_command_line.jmx needs to be run from command line.

 alias jmeter='/Users/rahulbhargava/Library/jmeter/bin/jmeter.sh'